 This article further defines, describes, and illustrates activity-based costing using example calculations to contrast ABC with traditional cost accounting.
 Examples appear in context with related terms from the fields of budgeting, cost accounting, and financial accounting.

-Organizations that use ABC consistently and effectively are said to practice activity-based management (ABM).
+Organizations that use ABC consistently and effectively are said to practice Activity-Based Management (ABM).
 Here, managers turn to ABC to support decisions about pricing, adding or deleting items from the product portfolio, choosing between outsourcing and in-house production, and evaluating process improvement initiatives.
-For more on ABM, see the section below "What is activity-based management?"

 The percentage of organizations currently using activity-based costing varies significantly from industry to industry.
-Various surveys in the period 2012-2017 report the highest rate of firms using ABC in manufacturing (20%-50%), followed by financial services (15-25%), public sector (12-18%), and communications (6-12%).
+Various surveys in the period 2012-2022 report the highest rate of firms using ABC in manufacturing (20%-50%), followed by financial services (15-25%), public sector (12-18%), and communications (6-12%).

 The different approaches and outcomes from ABC and traditional costing are most accessible for illustration in the context of a product manufacturing example.
 However, the principles appearing here extend readily to a wide range of other business settings.

 For example, consider a firm that manufactures automobile parts through a sequence of machine operations on metal stock.
 In such settings, traditional cost accounting views "product production costs" as either direct costs or indirect costs (or overhead).